opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Configure the audit log index name

-By default, the Security plugin stores audit events in a daily rolling index named `auditlog-YYYY.MM.dd`.
+By default, the security plugin stores audit events in a daily rolling index named `auditlog-YYYY.MM.dd`.
 You can configure the name of the index in `elasticsearch.yml`:

 ```yml
 opendistro_security.audit.config.index: myauditlogindex